Channel 4 News: Non-broadcast media

 Channel 4 News also produces a variety of non-broadcast media, including a range of journalist authored blogs to deliver insight and analysis of the news from the news team.
 Channel 4 News also produces Snowmail, a free daily email from the news reporter team, giving their personal take on the day's news agenda and behind-the-scenes newsroom goings-on.

 Historical roles

 In 2003, Channel 4 News broke the story of the Dodgy Dossier which led to a political crisis in Britain.

 The story of the Conservative Party's election expenses scandal was first broken, and then pursued for over a year, by Michael Crick.

 In March 2018, an undercover investigation by Channel 4 News explored the campaign activities of Cambridge Analytica.

-Retractions
+Retractions and Ofcom criticism

 On the evening of the 2017 Westminster attack, Channel 4 News claimed they were able to name the dead attacker as Abu Izzadeen, also known as Trevor Brooks.
 The claim was repeated by The Independent and the Daily Mirror.
 However, Channel 4 News was forced to issue an on-air retraction during the same bulletin after Izzadeen's solicitor stated that he was alive and serving time in prison.